 As Ratigan is ranting about how much he hates Basil, we see that he has a voodoo doll in the shape of a mouse in a deerstalker.
 The doll bears a striking resemblance to Basil, not as he appears in this film, but as he appears in Paul Galdone's illustrations in the book on which the film is based.

 CASTLE THUNDER: It is heard every time lightning flashes during the storms in this film, and a version played at slow speed is heard a few times.
 This was the last animated Disney movie to regularly use the Castle Thunder sound effect.
 Starting with The Black Cauldron (1985) the previous year, Disney began trying out newer, digitally-recorded thunder sounds.

 "Let Me Be Good To You" was originally to be sung by Madonna, but the directors decided that this was not contemporary enough for the audience to enjoy.
 After Liza Minnelli was briefly considered, Melissa Manchester was hired as the new singer of the song.
 "Let Me Be Good To You" was also once entitled, "Look At Me".

 The first meeting between Basil and Dawson where Basil guesses he came from Afganistan and gives a complicated explanation how he assume it, mirrors first meeting between Holmes and Watson in Arthur Conan Doyle's "A Study in Scarlet" (the first Holmes novel) where Holmes does the same thing.

 The trivia items below may give away important plot points.

-As Basil was based on Arthur Conan Doyle's Sherlock Holmes, Rattigan was based on Holmes' arch-nemesis Moriarty, and, like Moriarty, Rattigan fell to his death with Basil (Holmes) while Basil escaped death.
+As Basil was based on Arthur Conan Doyle's Sherlock Holmes, Ratigan was based on Holmes' arch-nemesis Moriarty, and, like Moriarty, Ratigan fell to his death with Basil (Holmes) while Basil escaped death.